owenBeresford/extra-panda/README.md

 * Early versions did have actual object composition, but I removed that as it made the types too complex
 * this is not currently OO code, but would be when:
   - add single DocumentChange and  DataAdaptor interfaces and everything implements these
-  - reduce the importance of setting dicts, in favour of a more OO style setters
+  - reduce the importance of "settings dicts", in favour of a more OO style setters
+  - convert un-exported functions into private methods
 * this code is not actual FP, but could be when:
   - drop any loops in favour of map() or forEach()
   - add other higher order functions, reducing fiddly branching